 The New Living Translation still interpolates text in places that address or seem to address modern issues, but is not as excessive as the Living Bible.
 It is still mildly tendentious in favor of distinctively fundamentalist teachings.

 The New Living Translation is easy to read and it makes a good story book.
-It is a huge improvement over the Living Bible and it can even be used for study.
+It is a huge improvement over the Living Bible and it can even be used for casual study, if you supplement it with another Bible.

 The (New) Revised Standard Version